-- Twirl a piece of yarn around the balloon knot and hold in place.
+- Twirl a piece of yarn around the balloon's knot and hold it in place.

 - Start wrapping horizontally and then in all directions until the balloon is mostly covered.

-- Tie yarn in a knot with the starting yarn piece near the balloon knot.
+- Tie yarn in a knot with the starting piece that is wrapped the balloon's knot.

-- Leave enough excess yarn so you can hang the balloon up to dry.
+- Leave enough excess yarn to hang the balloon up to dry.

-- Soak the yarn covered balloon in the glue mixture.
-Use a paintbrush to dab and saturate thick areas of yarn.
+- Soak the yarn-covered balloon in the glue mixture.
+Use a paintbrush to dab and saturate the thicker areas of yarn.